Finding the right XAI method -- A Guide for the Evaluation and Ranking of Explainable AI Methods in Climate Science: Discussion and Conclusion

-To choose the optimal explanation method for a specific research task, we propose an XAI evaluation guideline.
-By, firstly, identifying the XAI properties which are important for network and data, the evaluation is targeted to the research question at hand.
-Secondly, the normalized evaluation scores across the properties are calculated for different XAI methods.
-To compare the methods, the scores are ranked and the researcher can determine the highest-ranking XAI method.
-For our classification task, for example, we find LRP-$z$ and InputGradients to be the best-performing methods in the MLP task and LRP-$z$, InputGradients and Integrated Gradients in the CNN task.
-Returning to our motivating example (Figure \ref{fig:Differences}), we demonstrate based on the NA region that XAI evaluation subsequently facilitates a more trustworthy interpretation of the explained evidence.\\
+Lastly, we propose a framework using XAI evaluation to support the selection of an appropriate XAI method for a specific research task.
+The first step is to identify important XAI properties for the network and data, followed by calculating evaluation skill scores across the properties for different XAI methods.
+Then, the resulting skill scores across XAI methods can be ranked or compared directly to determine the best-performing method or combination of methods.
+In our case study, LRP-$z$ (alongside input times gradient and Integrated Gradients) yields suitable results in the MLP task, allowing the reassessment of our motivating example (Figure \ref{fig:Differences}) and the trustworthy interpretation of the NA region as a contributing input feature.

-With this work, we demonstrate the potential of XAI evaluation for climate AI research.
-XAI evaluation offers thorough and novel information about the structural properties of explanation methods, providing a more specific comparison and evaluation of explanation performance, thereby supporting researchers in the choice of an appropriate explanation method, independent of the network structure.
+Overall, our results demonstrate the value of XAI evaluation for climate AI research.
+Due to their technical and theoretical differences \citep{Letzgus2021, han2022, flora2022}, the various explanation methods can reveal different aspects of the network decision and exhibit different strengths and weaknesses.
+Evaluation metrics allow to compare explanation methods by assessing their suitability and properties, in different explainability contexts.
+Next to benchmark datasets, evaluation metrics also contribute to the benchmarking of explanation methods.
+XAI evaluation can support researchers in the choice of an explanation method, independent of the network structure and targeted to their specific research problem.